soranoo/next-css-obfuscator/README.md

 ### 5. Why did I get a copy of the original CSS after partial obfuscation?

 Since the original CSS may referenced by other components not included in the obfuscation, the package will not remove the original CSS to prevent breaking the the site.

+### 6. How to deal with CSS cache in PaaS like `Vercel`?

+You may discover that the obfuscated class conversion table updates every time you deploy your site to `Vercel` even if the `refreshClassConversionJson` option is set to `false`.
+As a result, the CSS file will update in every deployment and break the CDN cache.
+This is because `Vercel` will not keep the files generated by the previous deployment.
+To fix this, you can set the `mode` option to `predictable` and provide a `generatorSeed` to make sure the obfuscated class name will be the same if the same class name is obfuscated again.

+> [!NOTE]\
+> *Promotion*🗯️\
+> Do you know the mechanism behind `predictable` mode is powered by my another package `recoverable-random`?
+[Check it out](https://github.com/soranoo/recoverable-random)

 ## 👀 Demos